 A cut & loop rug consists of tightly looped fibers.
 The loops can be level loops or loops with varied length, creating texture.

-A patterned rug is characterized by a consistent, and generally symmetrical, sequence of shapes or designs, distinguished by color changes in the woven fibers.
+A patterned rug is characterized by a consistent, and generally symmetrical, a sequence of shapes or designs, distinguished by color changes in the woven fibers.

 If you find your hardwood floor feeling a little ‘flat’, or simply miss the plush, cushion feel of a carpeted floor, it’s time to go out and find an area rug to liven up your living space!